Yanks' Germán cheered in return, struggles vs Blue Jays - WTMJ

 Germán was charged with four hits, a walk and a wild pitch while striking out two.

+“Just a couple mistakes, they made him pay,” manager Aaron Boone said.
+“Just not overall as sharp with some of his secondaries.”

-He returned to the team this spring after being away for all of the 2020 season.
-He attended mandatory counseling while away and said he benefited.
+Germán returned to the team this spring training after being away for all of the 2020 season.
+He attended mandatory counseling while suspended and said he benefited.

-Germán publicly apologized for the incident early in camp but refused to discuss the events that led to his suspension.
-He also addressed teammates in group and individual settings.
+He publicly apologized for the incident early in camp but refused to discuss the events that led to his ban.
+Germán also addressed teammates in group and individual settings.

 The Yankees welcomed his return — but with some wariness.